• Skip to main content

 This Pork Tenderloin Stew Recipe is the ultimate comfort food for a chilly day.
 Delicious pork tenderloin cooks to perfection with carrots, onions, garlic, mushrooms and potatoes in a thick and rich white wine sauce.
 It's the perfect family dinner.

-dish for pork stew with bread.
+A dish with a pork tenderloin stew recipe with bread.

 A spell of chilly fall weather got me wanting to make some family favorite warm and cozy recipes.
 My Irish Lamb Stew with Guinness and Beef Tenderloin Stew along with this pork stew recipe are dishes my husband requests when the temperatures start to plunge.